AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 <a name="min_max"/>
 ### Minimum and Maximum

 By default AnyChart calculates axis minimum and maximum automatically, you can see this on the scale inversion chart sample above: minimal value on the Y Axis is 8.000, and maximum is 20.000.
-You can control these values by setting **.maximum** and **.minimum**:
+You can control these values by setting **.maximum()** and **.minimum()**. :

 ```
 chart.yScale().minimum('0').maximum('50000');